IgniteUI/indigo-design-docfx/en/components/toast.md

 ## Toast

-Use the Toast Component Symbol to show a short information message or notification, which is neither interactive nor possible to dismiss by the user.
+Use the Toast Component to show a short information message or notification, which is neither interactive nor possible to dismiss by the user.
 The Toast should be hidden automatically after a defined time interval.
 The Toast is visually identical to the [Ignite UI for Angular Toast Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/toast.html)

 ### Toast Demo